microsoft/WPF-Samples/Sample Applications/Win11ThemeGallery/README.md

-### Win11 Theme Gallery Application
+### WPF Gallery Application

-This application showcases the new Fluent ( Win11 ) theme styles being introduced in .NET 9 Preview 4.
+This application showcases the new Fluent ( Win11 ) theme styles being introduced in WPF in .NET 9 Preview 4.

 Developers need to do the following changes in order to use this application:
 1. Download the latest .NET 9 preview version available [here](https://github.com/dotnet/installer?tab=readme-ov-file#table).